kerolloz/03-CS-Second-Term/Computer-Architecture.md

 | Multi-cycle  |       Control signals needed in the next cycle can be generated in the current cycle       | Latency of control processing can be overlapped with latency of datapath operation (more parallelism) |

-**Performance of Computer Systems:**
+### Performance of Computer Systems
+Response time
-- *Response time:* the time between the start and the completion of a task (in time units)
+: the time between the start and the completion of a task (in time units)

+Throughput
-- *Throughput:* the total amount of tasks done in a given time period (in number of tasks per unit of time)
+: the total amount of tasks done in a given time period (in number of tasks per unit of time)

 - The computer user is interested in response time (or execution time) – the time between the start and completion of a given task (program).
 - The manager of a data processing center is interested in throughput – the total amount of work done in given time.